Happy Path Bias¶

 | Over-specification | Generates hyper-specific solutions | Fails on variations |

-The agent's objective is task completion: the code compiles, the tests pass, and the requested feature exists.
+The agent aims for task completion: the code compiles, the tests pass, and the requested feature exists.
 Error handling, validation, and edge-case coverage are implicit requirements that rarely appear in the task description.
-A catch-all handler or type escape hatch satisfies that surface goal while deferring failures to production.
+A catch-all handler or type escape hatch meets that surface goal but defers failures to production.

 Detection¶